 The OhmyNews International Citizen Reporters' Forum 2006 session describing how citizen journalism has spread to Denmark and Israel was an important contribution to the forum.
-Erik Larsen who founded and is CEO of Flix.dk in Denmark and Michael Weiss who founded Scoop.co.il in Israel presented fascinating descriptions of the
+Erik Larsen who founded and is CEO of Flix.dk in Denmark and Michael Weiss who founded Scoop.co.il in Israel presented fascinating descriptions of the online news sites they have begun in their respective countries.

 Flix.dk began in 2003 before there was an English version of OhmyNews.
-Larsen described how he read an article about OhmyNews in 2003 and had to go to someone who could translate the Korean so he could learn as much as possible about OhmyNews in its Korean edition.
+Larsen described how he read an article about Ohmynews in 2003 and had to go to someone who could translate the Korean so he could learn as much as possible about Ohmynews in its Korean edition.
 Flix.dk was launched in November 2003 from a small computer in Larsen's apartment using open-source software.
-At first he worked with two colleagues to provide the management and friends, family, and colleagues contributed the articles.
+At first he worked with two colleagues to provide the management and friends, family, colleagues contributed the articles.
 For the first year, in addition to stories from others, the three editors would write "a column a day," Larson explained, "focusing on some unconventional news story or taking a deeper look at news and media culture in general."